Parent Information Requirement

 Parent information is required from medical students and students in the Generalist Entry Masters (GEM) program who wish to be considered for need-based discretionary funding through Rush.

-Submitting parental data does not affect the amount of Federal Stafford Loan that an independent undergraduate or a graduate student is eligible to receive.
+Submitting parental data does not affect the amount of Federal Stafford Loan that a graduate or professional student is eligible to receive.

-* Students that choose to submit parent information on their annual application will have the parent information in their student file updated to reflect any changes.
+** Students who choose to submit parent information beyond the first year will have the parent information in their student file updated to reflect any changes in financial aid eligibility.

 What is Required